pycurl/pycurl/CONTRIBUTING.md

 If you are not sure whether your issue is a support request or a bug report, please post it to the mailing list.

+## Pull Requests

+Thanks for writing a patch!

+PycURL supports many Python versions, libcurl versions and SSL backends.
+When you submit a pull request, Travis CI will run PycURL test suite against it on a bunch of different configurations.
+Please check back after 10-15 minutes to see if the tests passed.
+A message will be shown in the pull request as to whether the build and test suite succeeded with your patch applied.